lhindman/cs121-lab06-1/README.md

 public String getUTCTimestamp() {...}
 ```

-Add a toString() method that represents the FlowSample object as a nicely formatted String as shown below:
+Add a toString() method that represents the FlowSample object as a nicely formatted String as shown below.
 ```
 ### <agency> - <siteNumber> ###
 Timestamp: <UTCTimeStamp>